City-Specific Descriptions

 Where to Find It

-Section titled “Where to Find It”- Log in to Directus.
+- Log in to Directus.

 - Click Content in the left sidebar.

-- Click city_descriptions.
+- Click services.

 Field Reference